 A breach of contract by your employer may not be caused by just one isolated incident.
-There maybe a continuing pattern of behaviour or incidents which, taken as a whole, amount to a breach of contract.
+There may be a continuing pattern of behaviour or incidents which, taken as a whole, amount to a breach of contract.
 However, the ‘straw that breaks the camel’s back’ which prompts the employee to resign must contribute to the previous acts, so that together they all add up to a breach of trust and confidence between the two parties.

-The burden of proof is on the employee to show that they resigned in response to a breach of contract so fundamental that they could not have been expected to continue working there any more.
+The burden of proof is on the employee to show that they resigned in response to a breach of contract so fundamental that they could not have been expected to continue working there anymore.

-The employee must resign immediately and must not delay for the notice period unreasonably, such that in Law they will be taken to have accepted the breach.
+The employee must resign immediately and must not delay the notice period unreasonably, such that in Law they will be taken to have accepted the breach.
 As a rule of thumb, an employee should normally resign within about a week, although circumstances can vary enormously.

-The employee must also be careful not to be seen to have waived the breach by the employer by other means such as an e-mail which says they are happy with the changes to the contract of employment.
+The employee must also be careful not to be seen to have waived the breach by the employer by other means such as an e-mail that says they are happy with the changes to the contract of employment.